Intro

 • Tobacco product packaging and labelling ‘do not promote a tobacco product by any means that are false, misleading, deceptive or likely to create an erroneous impression about its characteristics, health effects, hazards, or emissions’ including through any element that ‘directly or indirectly creates the false impression that a particular tobacco product is less harmful than other tobacco products’.

 • Tobacco product packaging includes health warnings.
 These must be approved by the competent national authorities and must be rotating, large, clear, visible, and legible.
 They may take the form of or include pictures or pictograms.
 Warnings must cover at least 30% of the principal display areas and should cover at least 50%.
-The Article 11 Guidelines8 recommend that Parties adopt graphic or pictorial health warnings that are as large as possible to ensure their effectiveness.
+The Article 11 Guidelines 8 recommend that Parties adopt graphic or pictorial health warnings that are as large as possible to ensure their effectiveness.

 • Unit packages include information on relevant constituents and emissions.
 The Article 11 Guidelines suggest that these should list the constituents and emissions, but not include quantities of those emissions, so as to avoid the use of such information to suggest that certain tobacco products are less harmful than others.

-• The Article 11 Guidelines in particular recommend measures to restrict or prohibit the use of logos, colours, brand images or promotional information on packaging other than brand names and product names displayed in a standard colour and font style (‘plain’ or ‘standardized’ packaging).
+• The Article 11 Guidelines in particular recommend measures to restrict or prohibit the use of logos, colours, brand images or promotional information on packaging other than brand names and product names displayed in a standard colour and font style (‘plain’ or ‘standardised’ packaging).

 The Australian Government became the first country in the world to introduce plain packaging for tobacco products, with all tobacco products sold in Australia required to comply with the tobacco plain packaging legislation since December 2012.
 The legislation bans the use of logos, brand imagery, symbols, other images, colours and promotional text on tobacco products and tobacco product packaging.
 Packaging must be a standard drab dark brown colour in matt finish.
 Packs are distinguished by brand and product name printed in a standard colour, position, font size and style.
 Cigarette packs must be rectangular and made of rigid cardboard, with no embellishments.
 The pack opening must be a flip-top lid, hinged at the back of the pack.
 The legislation also specifies maximum and minimum size restrictions for packs.
 A more detailed examination of Australia’s plain packaging scheme and the role of the WHO FCTC in the process of developing and defending the measure can be found in Section 19.10 of this chapter and Chapter 11, In Depth 11A.5.
 A Post Implementation Review of Tobacco Plain Packaging released by the Australian Government on 26 February 2016 confirms the measure has begun achieving the objectives of reducing smoking prevalence and exposure to tobacco smoke in Australia (See Chapter 11, In Depth 11A.9).
-Graphic health warnings are required on at least 75% of the front and 90% of the back of cigarette packaging.9 In accordance with WHO FCTC Article 11 Guidelines, qualitative not quantitative information about the constituents and emissions of tobacco products are provided in Australia.6 (see Section 12.9)
+Graphic health warnings are required on at least 75% of the front and 90% of the back of cigarette packaging.
+9 In accordance with WHO FCTC Article 11 Guidelines, qualitative not quantitative information about the constituents and emissions of tobacco products are provided in Australia.
+6 (see Section 12.9)

 19.4.5 Education, communication, training and public awareness (Article 12)

 Under Article 12 of the WHO FCTC, Parties shall adopt and implement effective measures to promote public awareness, access to information, and broad access to educational and public awareness programmes on various aspects of tobacco, including health risks, benefits of cessation, the tobacco industry, and the adverse health, economic, and environmental consequences of tobacco.
-Parties also undertake to promote training and awareness among various professional and community workers and decision makers; and to promote awareness and participation of various agencies and organizations in developing and implementing tobacco control programs.
+Parties also undertake to promote training and awareness among various professional and community workers and decision makers; and to promote awareness and participation of various agencies and organisations in developing and implementing tobacco control programs.

 The Australian Federal Government, state and territory governments and non-governmental organisations exercise responsibility for education, communication, training and public awareness campaigns.
 Programs include anti-smoking mass media campaigns, and targeted campaigns directed at closing the gap in Indigenous health outcomes.
 1 For more information on tobacco-control campaigns in Australia, see Chapter 14, Section 14.3.